madu-braga/Bertoti/IHC/readme.md

  ### 2.1.3 Keyboard (No Exception), Level AAA
  All functionality of the content is operable through a keyboard interface without requiring specific timings for individual keystrokes.
   <br><br><img src=".png" width="280" height="380"<br>
-  >Google is an example of this heuristic and Teams is a counter example, because they don't have that function
+  >Google is an example of this heuristic and Teams is a counter example, because they don't have this function

 <br><br>